 During this stage your really just waiting until you have your ultimate.
 When you do, its very unlikely that they will get away from you when you attack.
 Her ultimate is very easy to land, and has a nice range as well.

-Around the time mid game starts, you'll probably have started build or have built your Sunfire Cape.
+Around the time mid game starts, you'll probably have started build or have built your Sunfire Aegis.
 This is when Sejuani can really start to shine.
 You'll be able to farm much easier, and people don't realise how much its passive will do to them.
 Then add on the damage from your Northern Winds and you'll start to dish it out.
 Obviously your carries will do more damage, so make sure your travelling around with them, keeping them safe and getting them kills.

-If the enemy team are more AP focussed and that is what is dealing the most damage to you, then you may want to buy a Negatron Cloak before finishing your Sunfire Cape.
+If the enemy team are more AP focussed and that is what is dealing the most damage to you, then you may want to buy a Negatron Cloak before finishing your Sunfire Aegis.
 But I would recommend finishing your Cape before your Force of Nature, as you need the Cape's extra stats more so than FoN first of all.
 Although FoN you will defiantly need.

 During this stage, you'll either want to be helping to gank other lanes and push them, in order to end the laning phase.
 Or defending your lane still if they continue to push.
 Hopefully by this point you'll be able to hold them off on your own, allowing you carry to begin pushing elsewhere/racking up kills.
 If you are defending allow them to get a little closer to your tower so your team are able to gank them.

 Once your team arrive, just initiate and slow them.
 There is very little chance they will both get away from you all with your slows.